ctb/titus-blog/src/2014-how-good-is-megahit.rst

 <https://github.com/ctb/2014-megahit-evaluation/blob/master/README.md>`__
 in that repo for basic install instructions, and `Makefile
 <https://github.com/ctb/2014-megahit-evaluation/blob/master/Makefile>`__
 for what I ran and how to run it.
+Feel free to reproduce, extend, and update!